technologiesoutcomes/jupiter/assignments/assignment5/Readme.md

 2. Read the blog article given in Reference 3 "How to find Remote DevOps Full time Gigs".
 To what extend do you agree or disagree with the main argument of the article?

-## New commands logs - Make a list of up to ten new commands you have learnt this week
+## New commands logs

+1. Make a list of up to ten new commands you have learnt this week.

 ## Reference